-The Boehringer Ingelheim Fonds is glad to announce the Bonnart Trust PhD funding for International Students in the UK.
+The Boehringer Ingelheim Fonds is glad to announce the Bonnart Trust PhD Scholarship for International Students in the UK.
 The program is open for the academic year 2022/2023.

 The fellowship is designed for both European and non-European citizens.
 It provides talented young medics with an opportunity to pursue ambitious research projects in internationally renowned laboratories.